jasperkuperus/gcs-fuse-sync/README.md

 Why not simply mount a disk?
 A disk can only be mounted by 1 node.
 If your container runs on multiple nodes (e.g. as `DaemonSet`, or just multiple replicas over multiple nodes), only the first node will be able to mount that disk.

 ## Usage

+The `unison` tool is used to keep everything in sync.
+Using a file watcher does not work, given that the fuse mount is not a regular folder.
+Therefore a polling mechanism is used.
+By default, polling happens every 10 seconds.
+You can modify this by overriding the environment variable `POLL_INTERVAL`.

 ### Simple Test